-An exhibit logo combines elements that reflect the value and excitement of the event while capturing the uniqueness of the location.
+This exhibit logo combines elements that capture the unique qualities of the venue, while capturing the scale of the artwork.

 Promote with ease and simplicity

-A second teaser identity adds flexibility and increases promotion opportunities.
+By creating a flexible identity system, a second teaser identity adds usability to increases promotion opportunities.

 Street art promotion belongs at street-level

 Unique banner design such as printed framed doors serve as an alternative to the expected, and activate under-utilized public space.